 Wisconsin Rural Schools Alliance (WiRSA)

-Ashley Furniture Industries was honored by the Wisconsin Rural Schools Alliance (WiRSA), a non-profit organization that is dedicated to helping address challenges faced by rural school districts, at the annual Rural Schools Conference on October 29, 2018.
+Door County Medical Center was honored by the Wisconsin Rural Schools Alliance (WiRSA), a non-profit Organization that is dedicated to helping address challenges faced by rural school districts, at the annual Rural Schools Conference on October 28, 2019.

 In an era of reduced resources for schools, the Door County Medical Center has been the sole provider of school nursing, athletic training, and occupational & physical therapy services to Door County schools.
 Their partnership provides a high quality, economical, student-based services and access to a free dental clinic, in addition to the customary career exploration opportunities such as tours, speakers, and sponsorship of wellness events.
 This partnership has existed for over 30 years, and always ensures that the districts and communities have the latest expertise and best practice in education when it comes to these specialized medical-related services for our students.

 Door County Medical Center is innovative in its field as a collaborative partner in meeting school needs.
 They hold quarterly meetings to get the opinions as school leaders.
 Through this process unique educational programs were created through this partnership.